-Beautyberry is a tough and fast-growing native shrub that produces an amazing display of bright magenta berries in the fall.
+Beautyberry is a robust and fast-growing native shrub that produces an amazing display of bright magenta berries in the fall.

 - Berries attract birds